jestjs/jest/packages/jest-mock/README.md

 which are all lists.
 The items in the `calls` list are the arguments with which the function was called.
 The "instances" list stores the value of 'this' for each call to the function.
 This is useful for retrieving instances from a constructor.
-The `invocationCallOrder` lists the order in relation to all mock function calls, starting at 1.
+The `invocationCallOrder` lists the order in which the mock was called in relation to all mock calls, starting at 1.

 ##### `.mockReturnValueOnce(value)`